system-zero/system-zero/data/docs/la.md

   }

-  - the `this` keyword is being used from the members of the map and provide access to the other fields.
+  - the `this` keyword is being used from the members of the map and provide access to the other fields

   - keys are valid string identifiers and may start with a digit or an underscore